katsushi2441/airadio/README.md

 AI Radio Generator supports optional background music (BGM) as part of its audio post-processing pipeline.

-BGM allows generated radio narration to be mixed with background music before publishing.
+Generated radio narration can be mixed with background music before publishing.

 ---